johanley/special-relativity-core/README.md

 **The word *interval* should be preferred to *distance*.**
 Space-time is non-Euclidean.
-Using <em>distance</em> to refer to arcs or lines in a space-time diagram is dangerous.
+Using <em>distance</em> to refer to arcs or line segment in a space-time diagram is dangerous.
 It's a <em><a href='https://en.wikipedia.org/wiki/False_friend'>false friend</a></em> that can very easily lead your thinking astray, by pushing you back to Euclidean ideas.
-For example, for an arc or line segment parallel to an axis, the interval formula acts much like the Euclidean formula, because the signs of the terms are all the same.
+For example, if an arc or line segment is parallel to an axis, the interval formula acts much like the Euclidean formula, because the signs of the terms are all the same.
-But if an arc or line segment is not parallel to an axis, the signs of the terms in the interval formula are no longer the same, and Euclidean thinking is entirely out of place.
+But if an arc or line segment is *not* parallel to an axis, the signs of the terms in the interval formula are no longer the same, and Euclidean thinking is entirely out of place.

 <!--